Fine Arts Department

 Now in its 21st year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, Red Oak answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music programs, Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.

 “This award is a testament to the value Red Oak ISD and our fine arts educators put on providing music education.
 Not only are we providing a high-level of music instruction, but we have both program depth and width – offering music education for all students and in a variety of choices,” stated Rob Myers, Red Oak ISD Director of Fine Arts.
 “We know students who are engaged in fine arts are more engaged in their academics as well.
 We thank the NAMM Foundation for recognizing and celebrating Red Oak ISD with this award.”

 Research into music education continues to demonstrate educational/cognitive and social skill benefits for children who make music.
-After two years of music education, research found that participants showed more substantial improvements in how the brain processes speech and reading scores that their less-involved peers and that students who are involved in music are not only more likely to graduate high school, but also to attend college as well.
+After two years of music education, the research found that participants showed more substantial improvements in how the brain processes speech and reading scores than their less-involved peers and that students who are involved in music are not only more likely to graduate high school, but also to attend college as well.
 Everyday listening skills are stronger in musically-trained children that in those without music training.
 Significantly, listening skills are closely tied to the ability to: perceive speech in a noisy background, pay attention, and keep sounds in memory.
 Later in life, individuals who took music lessons as children show stronger neural processing of sound; young adults and even older adults who have not played an instrument for up to 50 years show enhanced neural processing compared to their peers.
 Not to mention, social benefits include conflict resolution, teamwork skills, and how to give and receive constructive criticism.